Go 1.24+ GitHub

 })

-// Access in node
+// Access in node - use scope which embeds ReadOnlyScope

-config := graph.GetManaged(ctx, view, configMV)
+config := graph.GetManaged(ctx, scope, configMV)

 // Use config.APIKey, config.Timeout, etc.